Undergraduate Department of

-Chair: R. Mark Isaac; Professors: Atolia, Cooper, Gwartney, R. Holcombe, Ihlanfeldt, Isaac, Kantor, Marquis, Mason, S. Norrbin, Rasmussen, Ryvkin, Semykina, Schmertmann; Associate Professors: Beaumont, Goreg, Hamman, Pevnitskaya, Kitchens, Krishna, Zuehlke; Assistant Professors: Baek, Boosey, Cano Urbina, Dmitriev, Grossman, Kreamer, Rodgers; Associate Teaching Professors: Calhoun, L. Holcombe, O. Norrbin, Sherron; Assistant Teaching Professor: Hammock; Courtesy and Adjunct Professors: Bergan, Evans, Großer, Stratis; Professors Emeriti: Benson, Canterbery, Cobbe, Downing, Fournier, Laird, Macesich, McCaleb, Rockwood, Schlagenhauf
+Chair: Manoj Altolia; Professors: Atolia, Cooper, Gwartney, R. Holcombe, Ihlanfeldt, Isaac, Kantor, Marquis, Mason, S. Norrbin, Rasmussen, Ryvkin, Semykina, Schmertmann; Associate Professors: Beaumont, Cano Urbina, Hamman, Pevnitskaya, Kitchens, Krishna, Zuehlke; Assistant Professors: Baek, Boosey, Dmitriev, Grossman, Kreamer, Rodgers; Associate Teaching Professors: Calhoun, L. Holcombe, Lee, O. Norrbin, Sherron; Assistant Teaching Professors: Ardakani, Hammock; Courtesy and Adjunct Professors: Bergan, Evans, Großer; Professors Emeriti: Benson, Canterbery, Cobbe, Downing, Fournier, Laird, Macesich, McCaleb, Rockwood, Schlagenhauf

 The Department of Economics offers an excellent curriculum that is as diversified as the discipline itself.
 The program strives to make undergraduates aware of the critical issues in economic science and policy, to provide them with a basic understanding of the tools needed to analyze those issues, and to prepare them for academic or professional opportunities beyond the baccalaureate degree.

-The Department of Economics cooperates in the following interdivisional programs: international affairs, interdisciplinary program in social science, Asian studies, Russian and East European studies, African-American studies, demography, financial mathematics, public health, and social science education.
+The Department of Economics cooperates in the following interdivisional programs: international affairs, the interdisciplinary program in social science, Asian studies, Russian and East European studies, African American studies, demography, financial mathematics, public health, and social science education.